How To Connect Your Amazon Fire TV Stick to WiFi Without the Remote

 - Use the second device to reset the network connection on your Fire TV Stick to that of the local WiFi network at the hotel or wherever you are staying.

 - Turn off the hotspot.

+Now you can use either your second device or your first device as the remote control for the Fire TV Stick!
+(Note that the reason you need two devices is that a smartphone can’t connect to its own wireless hotspot for its network connection.)
 As long as you know the SSID and password of the last network you connected your Amazon Fire Stick to, you’re golden.

 One interesting possibility with this two-device solution is that you once you have re-established the network connection for your Fire TV Stick, you can use an Echo or Echo Dot to control the Fire TV Stick instead of using your smartphone or tablet.
 You’ll need the smartphone or tablet to do the initial configuration, as you can’t change the network settings with the voice commands, but once that’s done you can attune your Echo or Echo Dot to the same network and use the voice command feature to control your Stick.